Emurgo/cardano-serialization-lib/doc/getting-started/metadata.md

 * Lowest set-up work involved

 Downsides:
-* Does not support bytes (metdata side), or null/true/false (JSON side) to ensure unambiguous conversions
 * Does not support negative integers between `-2^64 + 1` and `-2^63` (serde_json library restriction)
 * Structural validation must be done by hand
 * Can use more space as string keyed maps are likely to be used more than arrays would be in the CDDL solutions
-* Does not support non-string map keys

 ```javascript
 const obj = {